 A big part of increasing strength - especially when you start - is neurological.
 Meaning that if you practice good form you'll train the right muscles to fire at the right time, and more fibres within those muscle to fire simultaneously, meaning more strength for the same work.
 Every movement we do is a result of training our muscles to work together when we want them to.
 If you haven't trained a movement before, you probably won't be able to do it too well; that's why it's so hard to write with your other hand or master baking with your feet.
 If you practice an exercise like a squat with the correct posture then the movement patterns you've used, and muscles and fibres you've trained to fire at the same time will carry over to your skating.

 Next time you go skate and you're squatting down to do a trick, focus on how much of a difference it makes if you keep your body-weight evenly distributed over your board as opposed to leaning forwards or sideways.

 The exercises you choose should be related to the things you're doing the exercises for, otherwise you'll just be wasting your time.
 If your dream is to build an ass like Mulher Melancia (The Watermelon Woman - a Brazilian legend, check her documentary on Vice) then doing press-ups isn't going to help.
 You need to choose exercises for skateboarding.
 Exercises that are either similar to the movements in skateboarding or exercises that strengthen the muscles you use.

 With building strength it's all about slowly progressing.
-Starting off with just bodyweight exercises can help you build a solid foundation that will protect you from injury and increase your strength and resilience.
-But, down the line if you want to start making big differences on your power and how high you can pop, then bodyweight exercises can only take you so far and you'll need to start using weights, or filling your pockets with rocks or food tins.
+You can make big progress with just bodyweight exercises, they can help you build a solid foundation that will protect you from injury, increase your pop, strength and resilience.
+But, down the line if you want to start making big differences on your power and how high you can pop, then you will probably need to combine bodyweight exercises with weighted ones to keep progressing; you'll need to start using weights, or filling your pockets with rocks or food tins.

 rest & recovery.